AdamNaghs/shell/README.md

 I am also developing this on windows and while im not sure how useful this shell will be I think it would be more useful to me if it ran on my native platform first.

+# Building
+I'm using a makefile to build and clean.

+When building, call 'make' while in the same directory as the makefile.

+After changing the code, call 'make clean' then 'make' to rebuild the objs and the exe.

+I'm currently only using the address sanitizer and -g to debug.
+Please let me know what other flags I should add while compiling or what other programs I can use to debug my code (aside from gdb).

 # Notes
 Not sure whether or not I should store the external programs found in the path or if I should just call osys whenever the shell doesn't recognize a command.